 Our Flight Attendant program is specially designed to make students competitive for the flight attendant interview process and prepare them for airline flight attendant training.
 CCBC flight attendant courses are taught by active flight attendants employed in the industry.
 This 12-credit certificate program may be completed in one semester.

-Please see our careers in aviation page for more information on flight attendant careers.
+Review careers in aviation for more information on flight attendant careers.

-2. Once you are accepted, take the placement tests for Math, English, and Reading (if you have prior college experience you may be exempt)
+- Once you are accepted, take the placement tests for Math, English, and Reading (if you have prior college experience you may be exempt).

-5. Register for classes!
-Review the Schedule of Classes to determine a schedule that works for you.
+- Register for classes — Review the schedule of classes to determine a schedule that works for you.
 You may be able register online, but if you have pre-requisites that have not been met, you will need to meet with an aviation faculty member for approval to enroll in these courses.